nateansel/PushDownState/README.md

 import PushDownState
 ```

-To add a push down state to UIButtons and UITableViewCells, simply subclass either `PushDownButton` or `PushDownTableViewCell`.
+To add a push down state to UIButtons, UITableViewCells, and UICollectionViewCells, simply subclass either `PushDownButton`, `PushDownTableViewCell`, or `PushDownCollectionViewCell`.
 A push down state will automatically be added to the UI element.

-To fine tune the push down state for buttons or cells, simply edit the three values that you have access to.
+To fine tune the push down state for buttons or cells, simply edit the four values that you have access to.
 These values are all `@IBInspectable`, so they can be changed in your storyboard or xib files.

 Currently, you can edit: